The Ultimate Mortgage Rate Guide in Ontario (2026)

 Variable Rates

-Variable rates fell by roughly 0.25% after the October BoC cut and could slip further—but only if there is significantly more bad economic news that heads Canada’s way.
+Variable rates maintained since the December BoC pause.
+Rates could fall further—but only if there is significantly more bad economic news that heads Canada’s way.

 Otherwise, we have likely reached a short-medium term bottom for variable mortgage rates, as inflation’s ‘stickiness’ around 3 % limits deeper cuts.